Spring Testing Updates

 Can I get tested during work hours?Yes.
 Employees should discuss arrangements for testing with a supervisor to minimize impacts on regular duties.

 What should I do if I become symptomatic?If you are symptomatic for COVID-19, contact your healthcare provider or the University Health Center.
-Testing for individuals who are showing symptoms or who suspect exposure will be available on campus through the TestNebraska site on 17th Street between R and Vine streets (outside the Willa S. Cather Dining Complex) and at the University Health Center.
+Testing for individuals who are showing symptoms or who suspect exposure is available on campus through the TestNebraska site on 17th Street between R and Vine streets (outside the Willa S. Cather Dining Complex) and at the University Health Center.

 How will my results be used?The results will feed into the Safer Community app, which students, faculty and staff can use to gain access to campus facilities, by showing a current negative test result to wellness attendants stationed at doorways.
 (Members of the UNL community who don't own smartphones can present a Safer Community Status Card.)
 Results will also be used to trigger contact tracing conducted by the UNL Public Health Advocacy Team in coordination with the Lincoln-Lancaster County Health Department.